echeverrimontes/GISPython/README.md

 pip install selenium

+Download the Selenium Chrome Driver from: https://chromedriver.storage.googleapis.com/index.html?path=2.43/

+Inputs:

-It asks for a path to a folder that already exists or if it doesn't, it creates it, it also asks for the data-set you want to retrieve, for example:
+It asks for a path to a folder that already exists or if it doesn't, it creates it.

+It also asks for the data-set you want to retrieve, for example:

     GFS 0.25 Degree
+    GFS 0.25 Degree Hourly
+    GDAS 0.25

+And the final user-input is the path to the Chrome Driver you just downloaded.

 It is useful as it renames the files with their dates and can automate a tedious process of downloading one by one each of the files.

 # Obtaining the data from the NCEP, link: http://nomads.ncep.noaa.gov/